 Support in our communities

-- We are official sponsors of the Calgary Pride Parade and the NWT Pride.
-We are also partnered with Pride at Work Canada which empowers employers to foster workplace cultures that recognize LGBTQ+ employees as an important part of a diverse and effective workforce.
+- We are a partner of Pride at Work Canada which empowers employers to foster workplace cultures that recognize LGBTQ2S+ employees as an important part of a diverse and effective workforce.

 - We are actively involved in a number of community organizations, including the Federation of Asian Canadian Lawyers (FACL), South Asian Bar Association of British Columbia, and the North American South Asian Bar Association (NASABA).